 Photography offers a deceptive antidote to this anxiety, presenting an ostensibly objective account of the past.
 It persuades us that life once looked exactly as the image shows, fostering a false sense of security in the "truth" of these captured moments.
-Yet, this very medium imposes its own manipulations and biases.
-While memory reshapes reality gradually and subtly, photography distorts it abruptly and insidiously.
-The curated framing, selective focus, and inherent biases of photographic reproduction shape a version of reality as fragmented and fallible as memory itself.
+Yet, such medium imposes its own manipulations and biases: the curated framing, selective focus, and inherent biases of photographic reproduction shape a version of reality as fragmented and fallible as memory itself.

 Mnemosyne #1